Supporting Diversity in Recruitment

 What positive action is:

-• It can include a targeted campaign, offering advice, support and guidance.
+To tackle the adverse impact that policies and procedure can have on people from under-represented groups, Positive Action can include a targeted campaign, or offering advice, support and guidance.
 The type of things that this includes are mock interviews, a practice application form question, and guidance on what to expect in an assessment centre.

 What positive action isn’t: